 Some of our reporting is created at the wider firm level.
 A Gender Diversity Scorecard tracks progress on attracting and retaining female employees.
 This scorecard is available in this report.
-Further information on the firm-wide diversity programme is available in the gender pay report.
+Further information on the firm-wide diversity programme is available in the gender pay report and on the website.
 The firm is currently evolving its approach to Diversity and Inclusion reporting and has recently completed a comprehensive global employee survey.

 To the extent this material contains any expression of opinion or forward-looking statements, such opinions and statements are based on assumptions, matters and sources believed to be true and reliable at the time of publication only.
 This material reflects the views of the individual writers only.
 Those views may change, may not prove to be valid and may not reflect the views of everyone at First Sentier Investors.